FantasticFiasco/action-update-license-year/README.md

       gh pr merge --merge --delete-branch
 ```

-### I want my pull requests to trigger my CI checks
+### I want my pull requests to trigger new GitHub Actions workflows

-Your pull requests can trigger other action's workflows, such as CI checks, if you use your personal access token(PAT) [instead of GITHUB_TOKEN](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).
+Your pull requests can trigger other GitHub Actions workflows, such as CI checks, if you use your personal access token (PAT) [instead of `GITHUB_TOKEN`](https://docs.github.com/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).

-To do this, you need [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with minimum required scope `public_repo` and [create a secret out of this token](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) (e.g. `LICENSE_SECRET`).
+To do this, you need [create a personal access token](https://docs.github.com/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with minimum required scope `public_repo` and [create a secret out of this token](https://docs.github.com/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) (e.g. `LICENSE_SECRET`).

 Put the name of your secret in the `token` property:

 ```yaml
 steps:
   - uses: actions/checkout@v3